MapStory/nypl-warper/README_API.md

 bbox - bounding box, based on the extents of the tileindex shapefile that makes up the layer with maps.

 mapscans_count - how many maps a layer has.
-Where a map is defined using the map_type => is_map variable - excludes title pages for instance.

 rectified_mapscans_count - How many maps are rectified in the layer